Skip to main content

 Rights Regarding Your Information

-Depending on your jurisdiction, you may have the right, in accordance with applicable data protection laws, to make requests related to your “personal information” or “personal data” (as such terms are defined under applicable law, and collectively referred to herein as “personal information”).
+Depending on your jurisdiction (which includes but is not limited to, the EU, UK, California, Colorado, Connecticut, and Oregon), you may have the right, in accordance with applicable data protection laws, to make requests related to your “personal information” or “personal data” (as such terms are defined under applicable law, and collectively referred to herein as “personal information”).
 Specifically, you may have the right to ask us to:

 • Provide you access to and/or a copy of certain personal information we hold about you.
-Note that you may be able to access certain of this information by logging into your account.
+Note that you may be able to access certain of this information by logging into your account with us.

 • Correct or update personal information we hold about you.